-When the FCA considers that a case requires enforcement action under the Unfair TermsRegulations, it will take the enforcement action itself if the person is a firm or an appointed representative.

-Where the person is not a firm or an appointed representative, the FCA will generally pass the case to the Office of Fair Trading, with a recommendation that it take the enforcement action.
-The Office of Fair Trading may then decide whether or not to take enforcement action.
+- 10.18 When the FCA considers that a case requires enforcement action under the Unfair Terms Regulations, it will take the enforcement action itself if the person is a firm or an appointed representative. - 10.19 Where the person is not a firm or an appointed representative, the FCA will liaise with the Competition and Markets Authority or (as appropriate) a qualifying body under the Unfair Terms Regulations.